chnm/relec-website/content/visualizations/cities-map/index.md

 ---
 title: "Urban American Congregations"
-date: 2021-07-19
+date: 2022-03-22
-updated: 2022-02-16
+updated: 2022-03-22
-abstract: "What we can learn from mapping the U.S. Census of Religious Bodies in the United States."
+abstract: "What we can learn from mapping cities in the U.S. Census of Religious Bodies?"
 script: viz/cities-map/main.js
 styles: viz/cities-map/style.css
 layout: visualization